Explainable Activity Recognition for Smart Home Systems: Evaluation: Analysis of XAI Explanations

 \subsection{Results}

-To analyze explanation accuracy of each model, we measure the percentage of explanations that are classified accurately $(EAcc\%)$ using the classification rule set introduced above.
-Note that a total of 167 total explanations were classified, and Figure \ref{fig:acc_cpu} illustrates the $(EAcc\%)$ for all XAI models (blue) as well as the computation time required for each model to generate an explanation for a single activity instance (yellow).
-For our analysis, we utilize a one-way Analysis of Variance (ANOVA) with a Tukey post-hoc test since our data follows a normal distribution (Shapiro-Wilk's Test, p<0.001), and includes homoscedasticity of error variances (Brown-Forsythe Levene’s Test, p<0.001).
+To analyze explanation sensibility of each model, we measure the percentage of explanations that are classified as sensible $(ESen\%)$ using the classification rule set introduced above.
+Note that a total of 167 explanations were classified, and Figure \ref{fig:acc_cpu} illustrates the $(ESen\%)$ for all XAI models (blue) as well as the computation time required for each model to generate an explanation for a single activity instance (yellow).
 We additionally examine the distribution of sensor types and their values across explanations from each XAI model to understand how these XAI models differ in explanation content, as well as the computational efficiency of each XAI model.